ShuggyMcGuggy/news_feed/docs/06 User logins.md

 - Import the django login model and define the login page url patterns
 - Create a users/template/ users directory and create the login page

+The login function has changed: Need to use the Auth modeul in ython and the login.html now has to be in the directory registry.

+Need to chanegt the url patternt to pick up the inxex pahe as home and Hopage as alternate